 In the midst of the sea change we are now experiencing in the post-genomic era, it is essential that we step back and evaluate our contemporary perspective on biology.
 For example, the take-home message of the Human Genome Project was that humans have fewer genes than a carrot (19,000 vs 40,000, respectively), whereas it had been predicted that we would have at least 100,000 genes, based on the number of genes found in worms, flies, and other model organisms - so much for a predictive paradigm.
 This is yet another glaring example of the absence of a logic for biology.
-The fact that we humans have fewer than the predicted number of genes obviously doesn't mean we are "simpler."
-It is more likely that we have used fewer genes more effectively to adapt to our environment as a result of heretofore unidentified evolutionary processes.
+The fact that we humans have fewer than the predicted number of genes more effectively to adapt to our environment as a result of heretofore unidentified evolutionary processes.
 In light of this, our laboratory has gained great insight to mechanisms of evolution using an alternative cell-molecular level approach.